Barahow/Operational-CRM-Pipeline/README.md

 Cost Controls

 * Schedule heavy transformations in off-peak windows.
-* Use query byte limits and row-level sampling for exploratory analysis.
+* Use query byte limits and row level sampling for exploratory analysis.

 ---